tobybreckon/python-examples-ip/README.md

 This codebase contains the following re-usable exemplar elements:

 - ```camera_stream.py``` - a re-usable threaded camera class, that is call compatible with the existing OpenCV VideoCapture class, designed to always deliver the latest frame from a single camera without buffering delays (used by all examples if available).

+The master copy of the above is available from the the [OpenCV Python Computer Vision Examples used for Teaching](https://github.com/tobybreckon/python-examples-cv) repository.

 ---